When Not To Be on a Ketogenic Diet

 Pregnancy and Breast Feeding

-As babies are developing the mother’s womb it is critical that the body doesn’t experience any sort of threat of food scarcity.
+As babies are developing in the mother’s womb it is critical that the body doesn’t experience any sort of threat of food scarcity.
 During this stage, it is not appropriate to practice lengthy periods of intermittent fasting or attempt to be on a ketogenic diet.

 My wife is currently pregnant with twin boys as I am writing this and she consumes roughly 60-80 grams of carbohydrates on a typical basis.
-So it is still a lower carb diet but not the 50 grams or less that is necessary to be in mild-ketosis.
+So it is still a lower carb diet but not the 50 grams or less that is necessary to be in mild ketosis.

 The best sources of carbohydrates are those that are packed full of antioxidants.
 I suggest extra berries, yams, sweet potatoes, pumpkin, carrots and beets.